enthought/comtypes/README.md

 `comtypes` allows you to define, call, and implement custom and dispatch-based COM interfaces in pure Python.

-`comtypes` requires Windows and Python 3.8 or later.
+`comtypes` requires Windows and Python 3.9 or later.
+- Version [1.4.12](https://pypi.org/project/comtypes/1.4.12/) is the last version to support Python 3.8.
 - Version <= [1.4.7](https://pypi.org/project/comtypes/1.4.7/) does not work with Python 3.13 as reported in [GH-618](https://github.com/enthought/comtypes/issues/618).
 Version [1.4.8](https://pypi.org/project/comtypes/1.4.8/) can work with Python 3.13.
 - Version [1.4.6](https://pypi.org/project/comtypes/1.4.6/) is the last version to support Python 3.7.
 - Version [1.2.1](https://pypi.org/project/comtypes/1.2.1/) is the last version to support Python 2.7 and 3.3–3.6.
-- `comtypes` does not work with Python 3.8.1 as reported in [GH-202](https://github.com/enthought/comtypes/issues/202).
-This bug has been fixed in Python >= 3.8.2.
 - Certain `comtypes` functions may not work correctly in Python 3.8 and 3.9 as reported in [GH-212](https://github.com/enthought/comtypes/issues/212).
 This bug has been fixed in Python >= 3.10.10 and >= 3.11.2.

 ## Installation